For gray-eyed Destiny now weaves apace, the first resounding note of war echoes across the land.

 - Similarly, the banknotes in Making Money read "Doth Not A Penny To The Widow Outshine The Unconquered Sun".
 When asked what this means, Moist von Lipwig cheerfully admits he hasn't the slightest idea; he just threw together some words that sounded suitably impressive.
 Knowing Pratchett and his fondness for Genius Bonus and Fridge Brilliance, this may indeed be reference to biblical 'Widow's Gift', historical 'Widow's Penny' and mythological Mithras (impressive concepts on their own) garbled and piled with no connection whatsoever for comedic purposes.

 - In general Moist has uncanny skill bluffing with deliberate Meaningless Meaningful Words (he is a Con Man, after all).
-For instance, his dramatic removal of a sack over his head during his test to become the Postmaster, proclaiming that "The Unfranked Man may walk in darkness, but the postman loves the light!"
+For instance, in Going Postal his dramatic removal of a sack over his head during his test to become the Postmaster, proclaiming that "The Unfranked Man may walk in darkness, but the postman loves the light!"
 It doesn't mean anything at all... he just knew it was dramatic enough that the Brotherhood of Funny Hats could never bring themselves to disqualify him for it.
-When used for evil, this trope proves to be his Berserk Button.
-When the Grand Trunk issues a press release that consists of nothing but doublespeak and impressively empty promises, Moist is so infuriated that he discovers he has been cursing loudly for several minutes without realizing it.
+When used for evil, this trope proves to be his Berserk Button: when the Grand Trunk issues a press release that consists of nothing but doublespeak and impressively empty promises, Moist is so infuriated that he discovers he has been cursing loudly for several minutes without realizing it.

 - The pass phrases in Guards!
 Guards!!
 "The significant owl hoots in the night.
 The caged whale knows nothing of the mighty deeps."
 This is parody of Spy Speak (it had to be so outrageously complex because Spy Speak is ridiculous in its own right).

 - In Interesting Times, Rincewind finds the enthusiastically shouted slogans of the Red Army to be this.
 After a while he joins in with lines like "Tuppence A Bucket, Well Stamped Down" and "How's Your Granny Off For Soap?"
-The fact no-one seems to notice he's making fun of them confirms his supicions.
+The fact no-one seems to notice he's making fun of them confirms his suspicions.

 - Discussed in The Enchantress of Florence, where the traveller mocks the Emperor's use of the trope.
 He claims that "meaningful" maxims formulated by means of paradox often lead foolish men to think they've come up with wisdom.
 This offence almost got him killed by the vain Emperor, but the latter considered himself above such a thing and forgave him, which can be interpreted as an even greater act of vanity...